 No matter if you are a stay-at-home mom or a mom who works at home or outside of the home, juggling family and work is such a struggle.

-Once he’s home, homework needs to get done, he’ll want me to play with him, etc., yet I don’t have much time before I have to get ready for a speaking engagement tonight.
+Once he’s home, homework needs to get done, he’ll want to play with me, etc., yet I don’t have much time before I have to get ready for a speaking engagement tonight.

 Yet I still struggle with the demands of running a household, organizing all that has to be done for our family (shopping, cleaning, doctor appointments, sport activities, etc.), and my job.

 I don’t know how women who work full-time out of the house get everything done.

-I personally don’t like to have babysitters in our home a lot, but having someone to play with Landon more often would help.
+I personally don’t like to have babysitters in our home, but having someone to play with Landon more often would help.
 And I guess it would be lovely if I had someone come in once a week for a couple hours to help me clean the house.

 In an ideal world, employers would be more flexible about working hours.
 And in an ideal world women would make more money so that we can hire someone to do the chores we don’t like to do to spend more quality time with our family.

 I don’t see things changing for the better anytime soon, but the one thing we can do is help each other: if you need help with getting organized, reach out to a friend to show you a new way to do things in your home or to accomplish errands more efficiently, for example.